nprapps/elections16/README.md

 6. Ensure `RESULTS_DEPLOY_INTERVAL` under the `production` deployment target in `app_config.py` is set to 15.
 8. If you made any changes to app_config, deploy the latest to Github and make sure it is merged into the stable branch.
 9. Deploy the latest to the server: `fab production stable deploy_server`
-10. Bootstrap the database on the server: `fab production servers.bootstrap_db`
+10. Bootstrap the database on the server: `fab production servers.fabcast:data.bootstrap_db`
 11. Go to [54.189.43.202/elections16/calls](54.189.43.202/elections16/calls)  and set all races to accept AP calls unless Domenico/Beth have noted an exception.

 ### Changing the card stack